grafana/x-ray-datasource/README.md

 ## Query editor

-The most important field in the editor is the query type.
-There are four query types:
+The most important field in the query editor is the query type.
+There are five query types:

 - Trace List (Traces in AWS)
 - Trace Statistics